Applicable Tax Laws

 Personal Tax-free Exemption

-Relationship do decedent | Tax-free allowance |
+| Relationship to the decedent | Tax-free Exemption |

-Spouse or a registered same sex partner (Lebenspartner) | €500,000 |
+| Spouse or a registered same sex partner (Lebenspartner) | €500,000 |

-Child (including adopted child or child born out of wedlock) and step-child | €400,000 |
+| Child (including adopted child or child born out of wedlock) and step-child | €400,000 |

-Child of a living child | € 200,000 |
+| Child of a living child/stepchild | € 200,000 |

-Child of a predeceased child | € 400,000 |
+| Child of a predeceased child | € 400,000 |

-Remoter offspring of child | €100,000 |
+| Remoter offspring of a child (e.g. grand grandchild). | €100,000 |

-Parent or remoter ascendant (e.g. grandparents) | €100,000 |
+| Parent or remoter ascendant (e.g., grandparents) | €100,000 |

-Sibling (brother/sister) | €20,000 |
+| Sibling (brother/sister) | €20,000 |

-Nieces/nephews | €20,000 |
+| Nieces/nephews | €20,000 |

-step-parents | €20,000 |
+| step-parents | €20,000 |

-Parent-in-law (parents by marriage) | €20,000 |
+| Parent-in-law (parents by marriage) | €20,000 |

-divorced spouse | €20,000 |
+| divorced spouse | €20,000 |

-All other persons (including corporations, however, see special rules for trust) | €20,000 |
+| All other persons (e.g., an opaque trust) | €20,000 |

 Personal Tax-free Exemption in Case of Non-Resident Taxation

-Example: The decedent’s fiscal domicile at the time of death was Los Angeles, CA USA.
+Example: The decedent’s fiscal domicile at the time of death was Los Angeles, CA, USA.
 At the time of her death, the decedent owned an apartment in Munich with a value of EUR 400,000.
 The value of her worldwide estate is determined to be € 1 million.
 The decedent gives everything to her son.
 Germany taxes only the value of the apartment.
 However, the tax-free amount of € 400,000 under § 16(1) ErbStG is not granted in full.
-Instead, it is reduced by EUR 240,000 under § 16(2) ErbStG: Tax-free exemption minus EUR 600,000 (estate assets not subject to German situs taxation) ./. € 1 million (all transfers in a 10-year period) × €400,000 (tax free allowance) = €240,000.
+Instead, it is reduced by EUR 240,000 under § 16(2) ErbStG: Tax-free exemption minus EUR 600,000 (estate assets not subject to German situs taxation) ./. € 1 million (all transfers in a 10-year period) × €400,000 (tax-free allowance) = €240,000.
 Thus, the tax-free exemption under § 16(2) ErbStG is limited to €160.000.

 Special Spousal Tax-free Exemption